singlestore-labs/singlestoredb-dev-image/README.md

 ## Apple silicon performance notes

-Many of our performance optimizations are disabled in order to support running SingleStore on Apple silicon.
+Many of SingleStore's performance optimizations are disabled in order to support running on Apple silicon.
 This can result in unexpectedly bad performance, especially during recovery (restarting SingleStore) and when running queries for the first time.

-To tune this performance impact (either faster or slower) you can change the number of cores and amount of RAM allocated to the Docker virtual machine by [following the documentation here][docker-resource-docs].
+To tune this performance impact to be either faster or slower, you can change the number of cores and amount of RAM allocated to the Docker virtual machine by [following the documentation here][docker-resource-docs].

 [versions]: https://github.com/singlestore-labs/singlestoredb-dev-image/pkgs/container/singlestoredb-dev/versions
 [changelog]: CHANGELOG.md